ceph/ceph/README.md

 ## Checking out the source

-You can clone from github with
+You can clone from GitHub with

 	git clone git@github.com:ceph/ceph

-or, if you are not a github user,
+or, if you are not a GitHub user,

 	git clone https://github.com/ceph/ceph.git